Experienced Sexual Assault Lawyers, Representing Victims In Bradenton & Sarasota

-According to the non-profit RAINN (Rape, Abuse & Incest National Network), in the United States, someone is sexually assaulted every 68 seconds.
+According to the nonprofit RAINN (Rape, Abuse & Incest National Network), in the U.S., someone is sexually assaulted every 68 seconds.
 RAINN data shows that nearly 600,000 Americans are sexually assaulted or raped each year, including 60,000 children under the age of 12.

 While 9 out of 10 rape victims are female, rape and sexual assault victims can be of any age, race, sex, or gender.
-Fortunately, sexual assault cases have fallen significantly over the last 20 years: however, sexual assault remains a massive issue, both in the United States and abroad.
+Fortunately, sexual assault cases have fallen significantly over the last 20 years.
+However, sexual assault remains a massive issue, both in the U.S. and abroad.

 If you or someone you love has fallen victim to sexual assault, rape, or other sex-related crimes, you may be eligible for significant compensation.
 While nothing can reverse the impact of sexual assault, getting compensation can help you or a loved one put their life back together.
 An experienced personal injury lawyer can help sexual assault victims receive compensation for:

-In this article, we’ll review exactly what sexual assault injury victims and their loved ones need to know about getting compensation for their injuries by answering questions including:
+On this page, we’ll review what sexual assault injury victims and their loved ones need to know about getting compensation for their injuries by answering questions including:

 Avoid Self-Incrimination: Sexual assault cases can have both a criminal and a civil component, each of which may have an effect on the other.
 Depending on your personal situation, you may or may not wish to press criminal charges in addition to civil ones.
 If the case is serious, a jurisdiction may decide to press charges with or without your consent.
 Either way, to achieve a settlement or victorious jury verdict, it will need to be proven that the actions performed by the perpetrator were not consensual.
 Therefore: